 Try Infotracer today to get free instant access to Maine court records from all types of courts in the state.
-Performing a Maine state court records search by name is the fastest way to lookup court cases online from Maine’s district courts, superior court, and probate courts.
+Performing a ME state court records search by name is the fastest way to lookup court cases online from the state district courts, superior court, and probate courts.

 In 2012, the Maine courts received 234,921 filings.
 In 2016, the number of filings decreased by 23.0% and counted 180,943 filings.

 Domestic relations caseload of Maine at year end of 2016 has decreased by 39.0% compared to the last 5 years, in 2012 the number of incoming cases have been 21,583.

 The number of criminal cases in Maine courts counts to 46,830, with 6,606 felony cases and 40,224 misdemeanors accordingly.